 From this page, you can add CI Types, create new CIs for a CI Type, view CIs under a CI Type, and also view the relationship map with the default relationship attributes.

-To track CIs under a CI Type as an IT or Non-IT assets/components in the Asset module, enable Track as asset check box.
+To track the CIs under the CI Type as IT or Non-IT assets/components in the Asset module, enable Track as asset check box.
 Select the Category and asset Type from the drop down.

-The Drag and Drop Field section consists of different customizable fields such as, Single line, Multi line, Pick List, Numeric and Date fields.
-Apart from these customized fields, System Attributes (entities configured in the Admin tab or data fetched during scan) can also be set as attributes for the CI Type.
+The Drag and Drop Field section holds different types of customizable fields such as, Single line, Multi line, Pick List, Numeric and Date fields.
+Apart from these customized fields, System Attributes (entries configured in the Admin tab or data fetched during scan) can also be set as attributes for the CI Type.

 Adding System Attributes

 Drag the System Attribute field in the form.
 The System Attributes form opens.

 Choose the system attributes from the drop down.
 You can label a different name in the Label Name field.